Rotatable Antenna-Empowered Wireless Networks: A Tutorial: RA Channel Estimation/Acquisition

 where $\tilde{\mathbf S} ({\mathbf{F}};{\boldsymbol\eta}) \in \mathbb{C}^{NT_a\times (Q+1)}$ denotes the observation matrix depending on RA configuration $\mathbf F$ and pilot sequence $ \{ x^{(t)}\}_{t=1}^{T_a}$, $\boldsymbol\beta=[\tilde{\beta}_{k,0},\tilde{\beta}_{k,1},...,\tilde{\beta}_{k,Q}]^T $ denotes the propagation coefficient vector, $ {\boldsymbol{\eta}}=[\vartheta_k,\tilde{\vartheta}_1,...,\tilde{\vartheta}_Q,{\xi}_k,\tilde{\xi}_1,...,\tilde{\xi}_Q]^T$ collects angular parameters, and $\mathbf n \in \mathbb{C}^{NT_a\times 1}$ stacks the AWGN vectors.
 The ML estimator seeks $\boldsymbol\beta$ and ${\boldsymbol{\eta}}$ that maximize the likelihood function $p(\mathbf{y}|\boldsymbol\beta,\boldsymbol{\eta})$.

 Based on the received signal in \eqref{eq:ML_stacked_model}, the log-likelihood function is given by

 Thus, ML-based estimation is realized by solving the following optimization problem:

-When multi-view training data is sufficiently informative, ML estimation is statistically efficient and can approach the CRB.
+When multi-view training data are sufficiently informative, ML estimation is statistically efficient and can approach the CRB.
 However, \eqref{ML_estimation} is generally a high-dimensional non-convex problem, making joint optimization over $\{\boldsymbol\eta,\boldsymbol\beta\}$ computationally prohibitive.
 This motivates efficient techniques such as alternating minimization (e.g., BCD over $\boldsymbol{\eta}$ and $\boldsymbol{\beta}$).

 The performance of ML-based estimation is also influenced by the RA orientation schedule $\mathbf{F}$ in $\tilde{\mathbf S}(\mathbf F;\boldsymbol{\eta})$.
-Repeated or highly similar orientations yield correlated measurements and an ill-conditioned sensing matrix, amplifying noise and causing parameter coupling, thereby requiring more pilots to achieve a desired target estimation accuracy.
+Repeated or highly similar orientations yield correlated measurements and an ill-conditioned sensing matrix, amplifying noise and causing parameter coupling, thereby requiring more pilots to achieve a desired estimation accuracy.
 Therefore, a favorable orientation schedule should ensure diverse angular coverage and avoid redundant views within the feasible orientation region.
 For example, when RAs are constrained to steer within a spherical cap as in \eqref{deqn_ex2c}, naive uniform sampling in the angular domain leads to non-uniform coverage: grid points cluster near the pole and become sparse near the boundary.
-To achieve near-uniform sampling, spherical Fibonacci sampling can be employed to generate reference directions with improved angular uniformity.
+To achieve near-uniform sampling, spherical Fibonacci sampling can be employed to generate reference directions with improved angular uniformity. { The computational complexity of ML-based estimation mainly arises from iterative likelihood optimization.
+For a given angular parameter vector $\boldsymbol{\eta}$, the LS update of the propagation coefficient vector $\boldsymbol{\beta}$ incurs a complexity on the order of $\mathcal{O}\!\left(NT_a(Q+1)^2+(Q+1)^3\right)$.
+If the angular search space contains $G_m$ grid points, the overall complexity scales as $\mathcal{O}\!\left( G_m\left[NT_a(Q+1)^2+(Q+1)^3\right] \right).$ Alternatively, when iterative optimization algorithms are employed, the complexity scales with the number of iterations $I_{\rm ML}$.
+In general, ML-based estimation provides high estimation accuracy and can asymptotically approach the CRB, but at the expense of relatively high computational complexity. }